 Our blog posts may include affiliate links.
 These affiliate links don't cost you anything, but we might earn a few Euros if you decide to purchase something from one of our recommended website partners.
 Thank you for your support to help keep this platform up and running!

 It truly is an art to be able to understand and completely grasp exactly how and what you need to do before giving birth in Germany.
-When people joke about how extensive German paperwork really is… this is one of those examples.
-It is a load of paperwork, but fear not, it can actually be much easier as long as you have the right tools (AKA. this blog post).
+When people joke about how extensive German paperwork is… this is one of those examples.
+It is a load of paperwork, but fear not, it can be much easier as long as you have the right tools (AKA. this blog post).

 I went through the process before giving birth to my son and am confident that by putting together this entire paperwork checklist for you before you give birth in Germany, it’ll be much much easier for you to manage it all while you are 9 months pregnant and about to give birth.